-The study concluded that peptic ulcers may be able to be effectively dealt with through the potent antiulcer properties and activity of this resin.
+A recent study concluded that peptic ulcers may be able to be effectively dealt with through the potent antiulcer properties and activity of this resin.

 The effects observed were largely attributed to the active constituent in the resin, which is also echoed through similar studies into the properties of Fulvic Acid found in Mumijo.